-Lantry has twice been named finalist in the Premio Mundial Fernando Rielo de Poesía Mística (Spain).
+Lantry has four times been named finalist in the Premio Mundial Fernando Rielo de Poesía Mística (Spain).
 In 2010, he was named runner up for the UMB William Joiner Center Ellen LaForge Poetry Prize and the Hong Kong University Poetry Book Prize (China), he was commended for his entry in the International Hippocrates Prize for Poetry and Medicine (UK), and in Canada received Honorable Mention for the Prairie Fire Banff Centre Bliss Carman Poetry Award.
 In 2012, he was nominated for five Pushcart Prizes in two genres on three continents.
 He has given readings of his poetry in California, Texas, Connecticut, Tennessee, Massachusetts, Pennsylvania and Washington, DC.
 While in Nice, he participated in Interspace, a project seeking to unify Poetry, Philosophy, Music and Visual Art.
 As part of the Interspace project, he gave readings at the Musée Chéret and Galerie Ponchettes in Nice, Centre Pompidou in Paris, La Sapienza, Università di Roma in Italy and collaborated on a multi-media event presented at the Roccabella in Monte Carlo under the patronage of and hosted by Prince Albert.

-In the past year he was featured in the DC area at the HearArts Spoken Word & Music Program in Rockville, the Takoma Park Poetry Reading Series and the Poetry Lab Series at The Soundry in Northern Virginia.
+He was featured in the DC area at the HearArts Spoken Word & Music Program in Rockville, the Takoma Park Poetry Reading Series and the Poetry Lab Series at The Soundry in Northern Virginia.
 Other recent engagements include the Kestrel Celebration at Fairmont State University, and in New York at The Poets House, the Dada Poetry Salon Series at Cornelia St. Café, the Fiele-Festa launch at KGB, and the String Poet Studio Series at the Long Island Violin Shop.
 His publication credits encompass print and online journals and anthologies, with his work translated into French, Arabic, Italian and Uzbek.
 He was the founding featured author of Eclectica, and new work has appeared in numerous publications in many countries including: Canada, Mexico, Scotland, France, Germany, Austria, Czech Republic, Syria, Bosnia & Herzegovina, Turkey, Israel, India, Indonesia, India, China and the UK.